New Router for New Standard, ASUS RT-AC66U

-In case of a failure during the firmware upgrade process, RT-AC66U changes for recovery mode during which the Power indicator starts slowly flashing.
-Among other, circumstantial features that may indicate the transition to the recovery mode are changes in TTL field value in ICMP echo replies (100 instead of common 64).
+In case of a failure during the firmware upgrade process, RT-AC66U changes for rescue mode during which the Power indicator starts slowly flashing.
+Among other, circumstantial features that may indicate the transition to the rescue mode are changes in TTL field value in ICMP echo replies (100 instead of common 64).

 Pinging 192.168.1.1 with 32 bytes of data:

 Reply from 192.168.1.1: bytes=32 time=4ms TTL=100